 Dog bites can also spread disease and the wounds can become infected, which increases the likelihood of long-term issues.

 According to the Centers for Disease Control and Prevention (CDC), diseases that can be spread by dogs include:

 Some infections and diseases can also lead to sepsis, a life-threatening complication.

 Long-Term Effects of Dog Bites

-secure your future, which is why we offer free consultations to help you
+Free ConsultationsFinding the right attorney can be tough, which is why we offer free consultations to walk you through your needs.